Strategy & Positioning

 Problem 3: Abstraction away from concrete buyer surfaces

-'Marketing agent infrastructure' abstracts away from what buyers actually need - showing up in Amazon Rufus when buyers ask for a category, getting cited in ChatGPT for a comparison query, or recovering from a Walmart Sparky drop on the top SKUs.
+'Marketing agent infrastructure' abstracts away from what buyers actually need - showing up in Amazon Alexa for Shopping when buyers ask for a category, getting cited in ChatGPT for a comparison query, correcting an AI Overview that uses outdated facts, or recovering from a marketplace assistant drop on priority SKUs.
 These concrete asks are the actual buying motivations.
-A platform selling 'infrastructure' requires the buyer to translate concrete pain into the abstract product claim, which is extra cognitive work that often results in the buyer choosing a competitor whose claim is more concrete.
+A platform selling only 'infrastructure' forces the buyer to translate concrete pain into an abstract product claim.

 The useful part of 'marketing agent infrastructure' is the underlying system: gap diagnosis, execution, governance, and verification.
-The risk is using the phrase as the buyer-facing category before the buyer understands the job to be done.
+The risk is using the phrase as the buyer-facing category name before we have explained the job SolCrys is built to do.

 When 'infrastructure' claims do work